tesommer/FreeCrumbs/Builder/Home/README.md

 #### Macro script reference

 This is a list of macro script commands.
-A script allows integer-variable declarations.
-For any parameter written in &lt;angles&gt;, either an integer literal or script variable may be used.
+For any integer parameter written in &lt;angles&gt;, either an integer literal or variable name may be used.
+For any image parameter in angles, either an image variable or location may be used.
+Optional parameters are surrounded by [square brackets].
+A parameter followed by equals and a value denotes a default value for the parameter.

 * ``add_key_code_variables``:
   Creates script variables corresponding to constants in